marieotsuka/interactionstudio-spring2023/src/syllabus.md

 Classroom management for schedule, projects, and presentations

 ### Slack
 Class communication for all Core 2 and direct messaging with instructor and peers.
-[Join Here](https://join.slack.com/t/core2interact-mra3434/shared_invite/zt-1nhtp4r81-fSc1KE2fp8LShy7Fo0Bdyg).
+[Join Here](https://join.slack.com/t/core2interact-mra3434/shared_invite/zt-1nhtp4r81-fSc1KE2fp8LShy7Fo0Bdyg)

 ### Git/GitHub
 We will be using GitHub to manage our code.
-Sign up if you don’t have an account already.
+[Sign up](https://github.com/) if you don’t have an account already.

 ### Figma
 Figma is a modern interface design tool that is collaborative online.
 We will be using Figma exclusively for creating your design mockups.
-Sign up with your newschool.edu email for a free education account.
+[Sign up](https://www.figma.com/) with your newschool.edu email for a free education account.

 ### Sublime Text
-Sublime Text is a sophisticated text editor for code, markup and prose.
+[Sublime Text](https://www.sublimetext.com/) is a sophisticated text editor for code, markup and prose.

 ### Google Chrome
 A fast, secure, and free web browser.
-We’ll be using Chrome exclusively in the class.
+We’ll be using [Chrome](https://www.google.com/chrome/) in the class for easier troubleshooting.

 ### Vimeo
-Watch lectures and demos on the [CD Vimeo account](https://vimeo.com/user/11664633/folder/3213480).
-Password for all videos: interaction
+Watch lectures and demos on the [CD Vimeo account](https://vimeo.com/user/11664633/folder/3213480) Password for all videos: `interaction`